jonifreeman/ajatusasana.fi/en/relaxation.markdown

 3 sessions 200 €

 All prices include communication outside the lesson.
 If you have any questions etc., just write an email or give me a call.
-Speaking out you mind is never a waste of time.
+Speaking out your mind is never a waste of time.

 Curious?